Ketel Marte Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to allow 115 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Mariners pitchers combine to allow 115 home runs (1.1 per game), the 10th-fewest in baseball.

-- His most recent appearance was on Saturday against the Toronto Blue Jays, when the righty threw five innings, surrendering five earned runs while giving up eight hits.
+- The right-hander last appeared on Sunday against the Toronto Blue Jays, when he threw six innings, allowing four earned runs while giving up four hits.

+- The 23-year-old has an ERA of 4.91, with 11 strikeouts per nine innings, in nine games this season.
+Opponents have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.